 VIII Outlook and CONCLUSIONS

 Harmonisation of PIL in the EU is now likely to stall.
-Free movement of EU nationals (mostly), goods, services and capital, although with some restraints, is still seen as an engine for growth, even though the EU is under pressure to legislate less.
-The role of the Court of Justice of the European Union will also continue to increase although in response to political trends, it may tend towards protecting national sovereignty against EU encroachment.
+By contrast, ironically, Brexit may require the UK to address PIL in ways that it has not had to do since joining the EU.
+Free movement of EU nationals (mostly), goods, services and capital, although with some restraints, while still seen as an engine for growth, will be under pressure.
+The role of the CJEU will also continue to increase although in response to political trends, it may tend towards protecting national sovereignty against EU encroachment.

-Whether the process of the UK negotiating its exit from the EU and the 2019 EU Parliament elections will encourage some Member States to review the previous direction of travel for the EU and whether some Member States may themselves be encouraged to become more detached is not yet clear.
+Whether covid-19 will encourage some Member States to review the previous direction of travel for the EU and whether some Member States may themselves be encouraged to become more detached is not yet clear.
 It is perhaps more likely that the EU will become more homogeneous, civil law focused and perhaps more protectionist, but the tensions between those Member States inside and outside the eurozone may well deepen.

 1 Richard Frimston is a consultant and Christopher Salomons is a senior associate with Russell-Cooke LLP.